Oliver Model #66 Patternmakers Lathe Restoration

 Tail stock crank;

 Here is the original push button station which is incredible!
 It is a Cutler Hammer that has a cast iron box and cast aluminum front; talk about heavy duty.
-Also the contacts were shockingly like new inside.
+Also the silver contacts were shockingly like new inside.
 This is the most awesome switch I have ever worked on!